-To modify the villager's trades, right-click on him while sneaking.
+To modify the shop's trades, right-click on the shopkeeper while sneaking.
 This will open a regular-looking chest inventory, but it has a couple special icons on the right.

 Each column in the inventory represents a trade option.
 The top item is the first cost, the middle item is the second cost, and the bottom item is the item to sell.
 The top and bottom items are required, but the middle item (the second cost) is optional.
 You can simply drag your recipes into the inventory.
 You can input up to eight recipes on a shopkeeper.

 Once you are done editing the trades, simply close the inventory window to save.
-Now just right click on the villager (or other shopkeeper type), and see the trades!
+Now just right click on the shopkeeper, and see the trades!
 It should work with any items, including enchanted items and written books.

 To set the shop's name, click the anvil then type the name into the chat.
 You can cycle through the villager professions by clicking on the wool block.
-If you want to delete the shopkeeper, you can click on the fire (be careful, there is no undo!).
+If you want to delete the shopkeeper, you can click on the bone in the bottom-right corner (be careful, there is no undo!).